-Tricoci University will provide students access to the internet for educational purposes only.
+Tricoci University will provide students access to the internet on campus for educational purposes only.
 Tricoci University has placed restrictions on the material students may access and/or post through the internet.
 A student's access may be revoked if any laws are violated.
 Please note that students are subject to disciplinary action for utilizing Tricoci University internet for non-educational purposes.
+Tricoci University does not supply at home internet access for students.